 The Company expects that the combination of Wilhelmina's main operating base in New York City, the industry's capital, with the depth and breadth of its talent pool and client roster and its diversification across various talent management segments, together with its geographical reach should make Wilhelmina's operations more resilient to industry changes and economic swings than those of many of the smaller firms operating in the industry.
-Similarly, in the segments where the Company competes with other leading full service agencies, Wilhelmina competed successfully during the first quarter of 2015.
+Similarly, in the segments where the Company competes with other leading full service agencies, Wilhelmina competed successfully during the second quarter of 2015.

-With total advertising expenditures on major media (newspapers, magazines, television, cinema, outdoor and Internet) exceeding approximately \$165 billion in recent years, North America is by far the world's largest advertising market.
+With 2015 total advertising expenditures on major media (newspapers, magazines, television, cinema, outdoor and Internet) expecting to exceed approximately \$189 billion, North America is by far the world's largest advertising market.
 For the fashion talent management industry, including Wilhelmina, advertising expenditures on magazines, television, Internet and outdoor are of particular relevance.